Skip to main content

 Marshallese Curry

-Milder than South Asian counterparts - local adaptation using coconut milk, local spices, and fish or chicken.
-Reflects Asian culinary influence blended with Pacific ingredients.
+A gentler take than its South Asian relatives, built on coconut milk, local spices, and fish or chicken.
+It shows how Asian cooking has settled in alongside Pacific ingredients.

 Allergens: